KjetilIN/IN4050/lectures/06-Logistical-Regression-and-Multi-Level-Perceptron.md

 For a multi-class image classification task:

-Goal: for an image label $(x,y)$ pair drawn from a unknown distribution, find a classifier $h \ell H$ with a minium misclassification probability:
+Goal: for an image label $(x,y)$ pair drawn from a unknown distribution, find a classifier $h \in H$ with a minium misclassification probability:

 $$
-add
+\min_{h \in H} Pr(h(x) \neq y)
 $$

 ## Empirical Risk Minimization (ERM)

+ERM is a principle in statistical learning theory which defines a family of learning algorithms based on evaluating performance over a known and fixed dataset.

 h is some classifier